 That’s how the Auth0 login page looks like:

 To access the stored user data, you simply make an API request, using the access token your skill gets with every request made after the user linked his account.
-Since the API request is asynchronous, we have to await the response, before the framework sends out the response at the end of the intent.
 I recommend the

-request-promise package for that, since it is the simplest solution.
+request package since it is the simplest solution.
 You can install it with npm:

 After that import it in your